EmilRamsvik/Digital-Garden/docs/Exercise/Strength/Strength.md

 - [Video on the benefits and use-cases of the kettlebell.](https://youtu.be/DpMiOItcpmw?si=AOz05bOWfuSzcJpA)

 # Thoughts
-- Strength training is super good with some kind of partner.
-It keeps you both accountable and it is motivating to work out together.
+- Strength training is super good with some partner.
+It keeps you both accountable, and it motivates you to work out together.
 - I found the ["Sally"](https://www.bournemouth.ac.uk/why-bu/sportbu/premium-portal/bring-sally-challenge) workout to be a nice finisher, especially squats on leg day.
-When it comes to push-ups, I usually find it too hard as a finisher to complete.
+When it comes to push-ups, I usually find them too hard to complete as a finisher.
 - Deadlift is the ultimate exercise.
 It should be a staple of all strength training programs.
 I like to start with a deadlift and then do more functional training later.
--
+- Focus on the fundamentals.